-These buttery Easy Valentine Shortbread Cookies are melt in your mouth delicious.
-They’re also easy and a perfect project for kids.
+These buttery Easy Valentine Shortbread Cookies are melt-in-your-mouth delicious.
+They’re tried and true and a perfect project for kids.

 We’re actually sending Valentine greetings from London, where we’re spending time with our daughter and her family.
 It’s only been a little over 48 hours since we arrived, but I feel like we’ve already packed in a week’s worth of fun and activity.

 We’ve loved being together with the family – not doing anything out of the ordinary, just living everyday life which, by the way, includes a LOT of walking.
 Walking the children to school, picking them up, walking to the grocery store, walking to restaurants, taking long walks along the Thames River, walking to the Tube (underground) station.
 Walking, walking, walking…

 But we never tire of being pedestrians here in London, as there are always so many interesting sights along the way, as well as the ever-present excitement and hubbub of a large city like this.
 We’re actually planning a whole post coming up called Who Wants to Visit London in February? but today I just had to share these easy, fun and delicious Easy Valentine Shortbread Cookies.

 The base recipe for these Easy Valentine Shortbread Cookies is an old favorite of mine from Land O’Lakes.
 It couldn’t be simpler, with just five ingredients blended together, then rolled in small balls.
 In the original recipe, the dough is rolled in balls, the centers are filled with jam and the cookies are baked to create Raspberry Thumbprint Cookies.